mina376/Milestone2/README.md

+*The code in TaskManagementSystem.py has been changed a bit from the original code.
+Some code has been added, but some code has been removed because some features did not work on the Mac.

 # **Request Data**
 To make a request to the task management microservice, use the “/import_tasks” endpoint.
 It involves sending an HTTP GET request to the microservice's URL and port.
 The response will contain the tasks stored in the microservice in JSON format.